OpenBIRD/AccelNG/README.md

 The goal of the project is to provide a faster and safer DNS service in China.
 We are trying to eliminate DNS corruption and provide the users the best Internet experience.

+##Hardware Requirements

+**
+Minimum: 3 Core CPU, 2G RAM (Linux)

+Recommended: 4 Core CPU, 4G RAM (Linux)
+**

+AccelNG may crash frequently running on servers that do not meet the minimum requirements.

 ##Performance

 ###Testing Environment: